raulferrerdev/geeky-hugo-appcodify/exampleSite/content/blog/intro_swiftui.md

 ---
-title: "SwiftUI Course #0.
+title: "SwiftUI #0.
 The First Project"
 description: "Learn Learn how to set up your first project for SwiftUI with Xcode."
 date: 2022-12-15
 categories: ["SwiftUI Course"]